Motexafin Gadolinium Works by Disrupting Key Metabolic Enzymes

 The cellular disruption results in increases in the amount of zinc available inside the cancer cells, and because zinc is involved in protein structure and function, leads to inhibition of enzyme activity and to the death of the cells.

 A paper describing these findings was published in the May 1, 2005, issue of the journal Cancer Research.
+Ten years later in 2015, the FDA published its first warning about side effects.
+Currently there are many lawsuits concerning gadolinium.

 In order to gain a better understanding of the mechanism of action of this novel chemotherapeutic agent, the researchers looked at gene expression profiles and other biochemical properties of cells from human lung, prostate and lymphoma cancer cell cultures that had been treated with motexafin gadolinium, or MGd.
 What they found was that the drug created oxidative stress in the tumor cells, increasing the levels of expression of the genes that produce metallothioneins.